giugonzales07/Crud_System/README.md

 # Crud_System
-This simple CRUD-based project is designed to practice Java programming and algorithm implementation.
+This CRUD-based project is designed to practice Java programming and algorithm implementation.
 The application simulates a basic company management system.

 ## Technologies
   <div style="display: inline_block">